-2.2.3.2.4 Pressure Certification.
-All components, including vessels, piping and fittings, valves, gauges, filters, must be certified to operate at a pressure greater than the maximum operating pressure.
-For most components the pressure specifications can be obtained directly from the manufacturer.
+- 2.2.3.2.4 Pressure Certification.
+All components, including vessels, piping and fittings, valves, gauges, filters, must be certified to operate at a pressure greater than your vehicle's maximum allowable working pressure (MAWP).
+For most components, the pressure specifications can be obtained directly from the manufacturer.
 This information must be provided with your engineering documentation package.
 For vessels, the pressure certification might not be known.
-In this case you will need to either have someone test the vessel for you, or complete the pressure test yourself.
-See Appendix A on Pressure Vessel Test Protocol and Procedure.

-2.2.3.2.5 Proper Management System to Prevent Over or Mis-Charging.
-Student teams must also be aware that the maximum operating pressure is dependent on the amount of reactant(s) charged.
-Students must demonstrate that proper management systems and controls are in place to insure that the proper quantity of reactant is charged to the vehicle.
-The following guidelines are recommended to insure proper charging of your vehicle: (1) The quantity to be charged should be agreed upon by all team members and must be supported by run data.
-(2)Measuring devices such as beakers and graduated cylinders should have the maximum permissible charge volume indicated.
-(3) At least one team member should observe both the measuring and charging operation to insure that it is done properly.
+In this case, you will need to either have someone test the vessel for you, or complete the pressure test yourself under the supervision of a faculty member.
+See Appendix A on Pressure Vessel Test Protocol and Procedure. - 2.2.3.2.5 Proper Management System to Prevent Over or Mis-Charging.
+Student teams must also be aware that the MAWP is dependent on the amount of reactant(s) charged.
+Students must demonstrate that proper management systems and controls are in place to ensure that the proper quantity of reactant is charged to the vehicle.
+The following guidelines are recommended to ensure proper charging of your vehicle: (1) The quantity to be charged should be agreed upon by all team members and must be supported by data obtained from operating the vehicle.
+(2) At least one team member should observe both the measuring and charging operation to ensure that it is done properly.
 (4)The car should be tagged once the charging is completed.
-This tag should remain until the run is finished.

-2.2.3.2.6 PVC rules.
-No PVC, cPVC or polyethylene terephthalate (PETE or PET) vessels or piping used for pressurized gases.
-All of these three types of plastics have microscopic defects that result in hoop stress failure.

-2.2.3.2.7 Required Fittings for Hydrogen Gas.
-Note: this section has been deleted as filling storage vessels with hydrogen from compressed hydrogen cylinders is not allowed for 2016 competitions.

-2.2.4 Chemical Containment Hazards This applies to any solvent, diluents, reactants, intermediate reaction species or product that is present on your vehicle during operation with a NFPA toxic hazard rating of 2 or more.
-Proper measures must be taken during chemical handling in the vehicle preparation area to prevent human exposure to these chemicals - see Appendix B on Chemical Handling and Disposal.
-If these chemicals are present on the vehicle then double containment must be provided on the vehicle to prevent spillage and to reduce human exposure.

-2.2.4.1 Chemical Containment on Vehicle.
+This tag should remain until the run is finished. - 2.2.3.2.6 PVC rules.
+No PVC, cPVC or polyethylene terephthalate (PETE or PET) vessels or piping are allowed for pressurized gases.
+These three types of plastics have microscopic defects that result in hoop stress failure.
+All plastics must be certified for use by the manufacture for the particular temperature, pressure, and fluid or gas being used by the team.
+NO exceptions to this rule will be allowed. - 2.2.4 Chemical Containment Hazards This applies to any solvent, diluents, reactants, intermediate reaction species or products with a NFPA toxic hazard rating of 2 or more that are present on your vehicle during operation.
+Proper measures must be taken during chemical handling in the vehicle preparation area to prevent human exposure to these chemicals see Appendix B on Chemical Handling and Disposal.
+If these chemicals are present on the vehicle, then double containment must be provided on the vehicle to prevent spillage and to reduce human exposure. - 2.2.4.1 Chemical Containment on Vehicle.
 The primary containment must be adequate to prevent leakage of any chemicals during normal transport of the vehicle to the starting line and during vehicle operation during the contest.
 The lid must be stout enough to provide no more than very limited release of chemicals during emergency conditions, such as a vehicle tip over or collision.
 All lids on containers containing chemicals must be securely attached to the container and should cover the entire container opening.
-Please insure that any holes in the lid or container are just big enough to accommodate the "through hole item" - seal if possible.
-SaranTM wrap, ParafilmTM, aluminum foil and other similar materials are not adequate as container covers.
+Please ensure that any holes in the lid or container are just big enough to accommodate the "through hole item" - seal if possible.
+SaranTM wrap, ParafilmTM, aluminum foil and other similar materials are not adequate for use as container covers.
 The secondary containment on the vehicle must be of suitable durability and size to hold the contents of any spilled chemicals on the vehicle.
 Containment is required for flammable, and reactive chemicals.